Amazon apologises for error affecting Irish customers

 Amazon said it was offering millions of deals across all categories with discounts of up to 50 per cent.

-Another customer saw a Fire Stick, which allows people to stream content onto their televisions, advertised at £39.99, a price which included shipping.
+Another customer saw a Fire Stick, which allows people to stream content onto their televisions, advertised at £39.99, a price that included shipping.

 However, this customer said “taxes and fees were added to the net UK price (including UK VAT) and then discount applied.”